okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 What are they?
 They are _optional_ values that we can import into other stacks.

 You can also view the outputs in the AWS Console or in using the AWS CLI.

+They're very useful for example if you define a network CloudFormation, and output the variables such as VPC ID and your Subnet IDs.